arcaneframework/arcanefem/doc/Install_ArcaneFEM_on_clusters.md

-The ideia of this document is to share recipies of compiling ArcaneFEM on diffrent clusters that have diffrent architecture.
-This is written in the sense to help other users not at all verbose or perfect
+This document is intended to guide users in compiling ArcaneFEM on various clusters with different architectures.
+Installing codes on clusters can be challenging, so this serves as a starting point to simplify the process.
+The focus is on providing practical help rather than being overly detailed or perfect.

 <details>
   <summary>